dawidolko/LanguageCourses-Project-Laravel/README.md

 ## Introduction

 Welcome to the Language Course Enrollment Platform, a Laravel-based web application designed to simplify the process of enrolling in language courses.
 This platform provides users with a seamless experience to browse, compare, and enroll in language courses with ease.
 The project aims to enhance accessibility and user satisfaction by offering a modern, responsive, and user-friendly interface.
-Whether you're looking to improve your language skills or explore new ones, this platform ensures a hassle-free journey.
+Whether you're looking to improve language skills or explore new ones, this platform ensures a hassle-free journey.

 ---